Zheng-Yunhao/Zheng-Yunhao.github.io/_pages/sf-ohip-tmd.md

 ## SF-OHIP-TMD Items and Scoring

-The SF-OHIP-TMD consists of eight items selected from the original OHIP-TMD.
+The SF-OHIP-TMD consists of eight items selected from the OHIP-TMD.
+It covers four domains: Psychological Impact, Social Impact, Oral Function, and Orofacial Pain.

+### Administration instruction

+Over the last month, how often have you experienced the following impacts because of problems with your jaws, teeth, or mouth?

 Each item is rated using the standard OHIP response scale:

 | Response option | Score |
 |---|---:|